YottaDB/YDBDoc/ProgGuide/extrout.rst

 First argument: tptoken, a unique transaction processing token that refers to the active transaction.

+Second argument: errstr as as `ydb_buffer_t <https://docs.yottadb.com/MultiLangProgGuide/cprogram.html#ydb-buffer-t>`_ structure.

-Second argument: ci_rtn_name, a null-terminated C character string indicating the alias name for the corresponding <lab-ref> entry in the Call-In table.
+Third argument: ci_rtn_name, a null-terminated C character string indicating the alias name for the corresponding <lab-ref> entry in the Call-In table.

 ydb_ci_t() works in the same way and returns the same values as ydb_ci().